playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 We could just set the color to a nicer shade of red — say, `#FFAEAE` — but then what if we wanted to re-use that code elsewhere to set a different button to blue?

-To solve this issue of per-instance customization of a directive, let's add the ability to pass in data to a directive.
+To solve this issue regarding per-instance customization of a directive, let's add the ability to pass in data to a directive.

 <!-- tabs:start -->